Tag: Nick Smith

 The below Parliamentary question was asked by Nick Smith on 2016-05-04.

-To ask the Secretary of State for Culture, Media and Sport, what proportion of dairy products procured for his Department was sourced from British producers in the latest period for which figures are available.
+To ask the Secretary of State for Foreign and Commonwealth Affairs, what proportion of dairy products procured for his Department was sourced from British producers in the latest period for which figures are available.

-• Nick Smith – 2016 Parliamentary Question to the Wales Office
+• Nick Smith – 2016 Parliamentary Question to the Cabinet Office

-Nick Smith – 2016 Parliamentary Question to the Wales Office
+Nick Smith – 2016 Parliamentary Question to the Cabinet Office

 The below Parliamentary question was asked by Nick Smith on 2016-05-23.

-To ask the Secretary of State for Wales, what the annual budget is for food produced for his Department’s offices; and what proportion of food produced for his Department was sourced from British producers in the last period for which figures are available.
+To ask the Minister for the Cabinet Office, how much is spent from the public purse on food procured for (a) his Department and (b) the Prime Minister’s Office; and what proportion of food procured for each was sourced from British producers in the last period for which figures are available.

 The below Parliamentary question was asked by Nick Smith on 2016-05-04.